-Putting electrical appliances in freshwater can cause enough problems.
+Putting electric appliances, such as heaters and powerheads, in freshwater can cause electrical problems.
 But when you add the corrosive effects of salt to the equation, the potential for electrical problems increases dramatically.
 Even salt creep can cause corrosion in metals.

 Sudden Death of Tank Inhabitants

-Many aquarists have tested for voltage leaks in their tanks after experiencing a sudden and otherwise inexplicable loss of fish in their tanks and found that a faulty appliance used in conjunction with their tank was the cause.
-There have been faulty aquarium heaters on the market which have suffered a complete meltdown which resulted in the complete loss of all fish and invertebrates in saltwater aquariums.
-One manufacturer covered the cost of the losses for these customers and replaced the heaters, but the aquarists with the faulty heaters would have preferred that the incidents never happened.
+Sometimes, aquarists have tested for stray voltage leaks in their tanks after experiencing sudden and otherwise inexplicable losses of fish and found that a faulty appliance in their tank was the cause.
+There have been faulty aquarium heaters on the market that have resulted in the complete loss of all fish and invertebrates in saltwater aquariums.
+Some manufacturers have recalled equipment and refunded aquarium owners but the aquarists with the faulty heaters would have preferred that the incidents never happened.
 Detecting the voltage leaks at an earlier stage could have prevented the disaster.

 Unusual Behavior of Tank Inhabitants

 When continuous strange behavior such as a rapid and jerky swimming pattern or frequent quivering of tank inhabitants is observed, many aquarists have discovered that the cause was stray voltage.
 Fish have sensors on their bodies, such as along the lateral line and on their noses, which are sensitive to changes in electricity in the water around them.
 When these sensors receive a continuous supply of abnormally high electricity, it throws their systems out of kilter.
 An example of how this has been put to our advantage is in the "shark repelling" devices for swimmers and surfers that have been developed.
 These devices emit a small amount of electricity into the water around the swimmer/surfer, which the sharks pick up as they approach, find that it makes them uncomfortable and so they swim away.